vanjac/tapedeck/docs/README.md

 and a set of LED graph displays (not currently implemented, simulated with terminal graphics).

-## Building/Running

-Required components: ALSA

-Required development libraries: PulseAudio, ncurses

-Build with `make`.
-Compiles to `tapedeck.out`.
-Run in a terminal.
-To run you must have the DJ board connected as a MIDI device, one audio input device, and two audio output devices.
-Audio device names are set in `audio.c`.

-Tapes are read and stored as `.wav` files in the current directory.
-They are named with a letter (L,E,S,C) and a number (1 through 4), like `L1.wav`.
-Generally tapedeck can only read `.wav` files that it has written.

 ## Interface Components

 ### Tape Decks